PSP 2: price, expected release date, and everything you need to know

 💰 PSP 2 price is likely to cost $499 or more, according to analysts

-According to several credible reports, Sony is developing a new PSP 2 handheld console, with a potential launch or reveal in 2025.
-It makes sense, too.
-Sony seems to be testing the waters for a native gaming handheld device with its PS5 add-on, the PlayStation Portal, which became the best-selling accessory of 2024.
+According to several credible reports, Sony is developing a new PSP 2 handheld console, with a potential launch or reveal in 2026.
+The move makes sense for Sony, as it seems the Japanese company has been testing the waters to gauge demand for a native gaming handheld device.

-But PlayStation gamers want more than just a simple Remote Play accessory.
-They want a PSP 2 handheld that plays games natively, like the Nintendo Switch.
-It’s been over 12 years since Sony released the PS Vita and 18 years since the original PSP.
+The majority of PlayStation gamers want more than just a simple Remote Play accessory.
+And a PSP 2 handheld that plays games natively, like the Nintendo Switch, would be far more appealing.
+It’s also been over 12 years since Sony released the PS Vita and 18 years since the original PSP.
 The time feels right for a new PlayStation Portable.

 PSP 2 according to Sony’s timeline

-The steady flow of PSP 2 news makes it seem like Sony’s handheld announcement is getting closer, but the PS5 Pro is slated to launch first on November 7, 2024, just in time for Black Friday, and PS5 Pro pre-orders began in September.
-After that, Sony will focus on PSP 2 and the inevitable PS6.
+The steady flow of PSP 2 news makes it seem like Sony’s handheld announcement is getting closer, but the PS5 Pro was the most recent hardware launch for the company, taking place on on November 7, 2024.
+Now that the $699.99 PS5 Pro is available, Sony can focus on developing a PSP 2 and the inevitable PS6.

 Why PSP 2 is needed sooner rather than later

 The need for a PSP 2 grows daily.
 Every month Sony delays launching its portable console, another new PC gaming handheld is announced.
-The Shortcut posted an Asus ROG Ally X review and we went hands-on with the Acer Nitro Blaze 7.
-We’ve also reported on the Steam Deck OLED, MSI Claw 8 AI+, Lenovo Legion Go, and Zotac Zone, and other manufacturers may add to that list.
+The Shortcut has posted an Asus ROG Ally X review, MSI Claw 8 AI+ review, and a Lenovo Legion Go S review.
+We’ve also been hands-on with the Acer Nitro Blaze 7 and reported on the Steam Deck OLED, Lenovo Legion Go, and Zotac Zone.

 With handhelds seemingly so popular nowadays, it feels odd that we don’t have one from Sony.
 There’s also a growing desire to play PS5 games natively (or at least those of PS4 quality).
 It’s something that isn’t possible with the PlayStation Portal, which requires strong Wi-Fi to connect to a PS5 or PS5 Slim and only streams games via Remote Play or the cloud.